Containerization Platforms & Best Practices

 Container management is further simplified with Weave GitOps solutions that provide automated continuous delivery pipelines, observability, and monitoring of container applications.

 Weave GitOps is based on the core principles of GitOps such as ensuring version control is included and checking for drift in production.
-Weave GitOps Core is a free, open-source tool designed as a continuous delivery product to run apps in any Kubernetes in a cluster.
-It is a two command process to power applications using GitOps Core.
+Weave GitOps is a free, open-source tool designed as a continuous delivery product to run apps in any Kubernetes in a cluster.

-These features make Weave GitOps Core a recommended tool for container management:
+These features make Weave GitOps a recommended tool for container management:

 - Instant bootstrap